-The University's minimum length for a supporting statement is 500 words and there is no official maximum.
-To ensure you are covering all of the above information, we would recommend up to around 1,000 words.
+The University's minimum length for a supporting statement is 300 words and there is no official maximum.
+However, to ensure you are adequately covering all of the above information, we would recommend up to around 1,000 words.

 - What supporting documents do I need?

 In addition to your supporting statement, you will need two references and a transcript of your BA results (or equivalent).
 If you are currently taking your BA degree this should be a transcript of your results so far.